History, tourist information, and nearby accommodation

 There are 14 miles of trails for walkers and cyclists to enjoy, and CCTV cameras let visitors peer into the nests of ospreys that call the Bassenthwaite area home from April through August.
 Ospreys can be also seen in the wild from an open air viewpoint on Dodd Wood, on the far side of Bassenthwaite Lake.

-The Forestry Commission calls Whinlatter England's only Mountain Forest, but whatever definition you use, its a wonderfully scenic area, and can be combined into a circular driving route through the heart of the Lake District past Crummock Water, Buttermere, and over Honister Pass.
+The Forestry Commission calls Whinlatter England's only Mountain Forest, but whatever definition you use, it is a wonderfully scenic area and can be combined into a circular driving route through the heart of the Lake District past Crummock Water, Buttermere, and over Honister Pass.

 About Whinlatter Pass